-CURE Media Group, publishers of CURE magazine, is proud to be hosting the GBM Heroes Recognition event at this year’s Society of Neuro-Oncology annual conference in Scottsdale, Arizona.
+CURE Media Group, publishers of CURE magazine, is proud to be hosting the GBM Heroes Recognition event at this year’s Society of Neuro-Oncology annual conference in San Francisco, California.
 At this event, CURE will honor individuals who champion those affected by glioblastoma multiforme.

 Glioblastoma multiforme (GBM) is the most aggressive and most common form of primary brain tumor in the U.S. affecting approximately 10,000 Americans each year The median overall survival time from initial diagnosis is 15 months with optimal treatment, and median survival from the time of tumor recurrence is only 3 to 5 months without additional effective treatment.

-The GBM Heroes Recognition program, sponsored by Novocure, is accepting nominations for individuals who have gone above and beyond on behalf of the GBM community through September 15, 2016.
-At the close of the contest, the winners and the individuals who nominated them will join CURE in Scottsdale to be honored at the annual GBM Heroes Recognition event!
+The GBM Heroes Recognition program, sponsored by Novocure, is accepting nominations for individuals who have gone above and beyond on behalf of the GBM community through September 15, 2017.
+At the close of the contest, the winners and the individuals who nominated them will join CURE in San Francisco to be honored at the annual GBM Heroes Recognition event!

 Nominate your GBM Hero today!